amsen20/masters-thesis/docs/introduction/motivation.md

 If execution should stop, the function uses `foreach` to print all links that remain in the queue.

 If execution should not stop, the function defines a new lifetime `lf`.
-This lifetime is the lifetime of the mutable reference that the program borrows to access the queue through `toCrawlLinks`. imem does not allow direct access to a box referent, which is called a resource.
+This is the lifetime of the mutable reference that the program borrows to access the queue through `toCrawlLinks`. imem does not allow direct access to a box referent, which is called a resource.
 Instead, the program has to borrow the box, either immutably or mutably, and then access the box resource through the borrowed references.